AMA-VIP/HR-Data/README.md

 ## DATA VISUALIZATION
 Key insights were visualized using Power BI library
 - Total Number of Employee: I checked out for the total number of employee using a card chart (Q/A chart was also able to achieve that too, but I observed that filters can not be implemented using the the Q/A chart)
 - Total Number of Attrition: I also looked out for the number of persons that have left the organization using Card chart
 - Total Number of Current Emloyee: I looked out for the total number of current employee using card chart
-- Attrition Rate: Attrition rate was also necessary to be checked to determine is heathy or not and also to determine turnoever
+- Attrition Rate: Attrition rate was also necessary to be checked to determine if the company is heathy or not and also to determine turnoever
 - Average Age: This was determine to know the average age of employees and a Card chart was used for visualization
-- Attrition Count by Department
+- Attrition Count by Department: This was visualized to find out the department with the highest attrition level, Donut chart  was used for visualization, which showed that R&D have the higest attrition rate with 20 total number of attrition.
-- Attrition Count by Educational Field
+- Attrition Count by Educational Field: This was visualized using a pie chart.
+The total number of attrition was from the
 - Attrition Count by Gender
 - Attrition based on Age groups and Gender
   - Attrition under age 25